Updated March 18, 2026

 £200 (~€234)

-Scotland banned smoking in all enclosed public spaces in 2006 — one of the first countries in the UK to do so.
-No smoking in pubs, restaurants, clubs, or hotel rooms (unless specifically designated).
+Scotland banned smoking in all enclosed public spaces in 2006 — one of the first places in the UK to do so.
+No smoking in pubs, restaurants, clubs, hotel rooms (unless specifically designated as smoking rooms), shops, or on public transport.
 Fixed penalty of £200 for violations.
+This also increasingly covers e-cigarettes and vaping in many indoor venues.

-All enclosed public spaces — pubs, restaurants, clubs, hotels, shops, public transport.
+All enclosed public spaces — pubs, restaurants, clubs, hotels, shops, public transport, and covered areas across Edinburgh.

 How to avoid

-Step outside to smoke.
-Most pubs have beer gardens or designated outdoor areas.
+Step outside to smoke or vape.
+Most pubs have beer gardens or designated outdoor smoking areas.
+Look for signage.

 Behavior